Franz1234567/eurecom-bds/src/routes/clubs/+page.md

 image:
 ---

+This is a test.

 # Sports clubs in EURECOM

 As of today, the sports that have a club at EURECOM are :
 — Climbing